-Manisha Shah is an Associate Professor of Public Policy at the UCLA Luskin School of Public Affairs.
+Manisha Shah is a Professor of Public Policy at the UCLA Luskin School of Public Affairs.
 Her primary research questions and teaching interests lie at the intersection of applied microeconomics, health, and education.
 She has studied the economics of sex markets in order to learn more about how effective policies and interventions can slow the spread of HIV/AIDS and other sexually transmitted infections.
 Manisha also works in the areas of child health and education.
 She is currently leading projects in Tanzania, Indonesia, and India and has also worked extensively in Ecuador and Mexico.

 Manisha received her PhD from the University of California, Berkeley.

 Featured Affiliate Interview

 Family planning and sexual and reproductive health (SRH) programs tend to focus on women and girls, but most decisions related to sexual behavior involve men and boys, too.
 The idea is to test whether female SRH outcomes fare better in communities where we are also talking to the adolescent males.

 How did you become interested in development economics?

 My childhood experiences in developing countries probably had a lot to do with it.
 I still remember my first trip to India in 1978.
 I was 5 and it was my first big, international trip.
 When I think about some of my earliest childhood memories, this is a salient one.
 I remember the humidity, the scowling men with guns at the airport, the density of people, and seeing poverty all around me.
 After that initial trip, I would often spend summers in India with my grandparents, and even though I was a reluctant traveler, these visits definitely shaped me.